Borussia Mönchengladbach: 1996–2010: Firm decline and new stadium

 In 2004, Mönchengladbach appointed Dick Advocaat, who had guided the Netherlands national team to the semi-finals of UEFA Euro 2004 and was a successful manager at Rangers, as their new coach.
-However, Advocaat was unable to turn the team's fortunes and resigned in April of the following year.
+However, Advocaat was unable to have much success and resigned in April of the following year.
 Former Mönchengladbach player and German international Horst Köppel was appointed caretaker for the remaining five fixtures of the season.
 Köppel had managed the club's reserves since leaving Borussia Dortmund in June 2004.
-For the 2006–07 season, legendary Mönchengladbach player and coach Jupp Heynckes was appointed as team coach.
+For the 2006–07 season, former Mönchengladbach player and coach Jupp Heynckes was appointed as team coach.

-Borussia had taken steps to improve their financial situation with the construction of a new state-of-the-art stadium called Borussia-Park with a permitted capacity of 59,771 spectators (limited to 54,067 for Bundesliga games and to 46,249 for international games).
-The club had long been hindered by playing in a much smaller and older facility (Bökelberg, capacity 34,500) and with the opening of the new stadium in 2004 can look forward to increased revenues through higher ticket sales and the ability to host lucrative international matches.
+Borussia had taken steps to improve their financial situation with the construction of their new stadium called Borussia-Park with a permitted capacity of 59,771 spectators (limited to 54,067 for Bundesliga games and to 46,249 for international games).
+The club had long been hindered by playing in a much smaller and older facility (Bökelberg, capacity 34,500), and with the opening of the new stadium in 2004 can look forward to increased revenues through higher ticket sales and the ability to host lucrative international matches.

-On the 31st matchday of the 2006–07 season, Borussia Mönchengladbach were relegated from the Bundesliga after fellow relegation fighters Arminia Bielefeld upset Werder Bremen 3–2 while Mönchengladbach lost 1–0 at home to VfB Stuttgart.
+On the 31st matchday of the 2006–07 season, Borussia Mönchengladbach were relegated from the Bundesliga after Arminia Bielefeld won against Werder Bremen 3–2, while Mönchengladbach lost 1–0 at home to VfB Stuttgart.
 They were promoted back to the Bundesliga on the 32nd match-day of the 2007–08 season after winning the match against SV Wehen 3–0.